Fight, Flight and Freeze responses Related to Post-Traumatic Stress Disorder

 - Stuck on ‘ON’ – Fight-flight, hyper-activation symptoms: anxiety, panic, hyperactivity, exaggerated startle, inability to relax, restlessness, hyper-vigilance, digestive problems, emotional flooding, chronic pain, sleeplessness, hostility, rage.

-- Stuck on ‘OFF’ – Freeze, hypo-activation symptoms: depression, flat effect, lethargy, deadness, exhaustion, chronic fatigue, disorientation, disconnection, dissociation, complex syndromes, pain, low blood pressure, poor digestion.
+- Stuck on ‘OFF’ – Freeze, hypo-activation symptoms: depression, flat affect, lethargy, deadness, exhaustion, chronic fatigue, disorientation, disconnection, dissociation, complex syndromes, pain, low blood pressure, poor digestion.

 It is the uncompleted biological process of hyper-activation without having had the possibility to escape or fight that kicked in the freeze response as an ultimate survival strategy.
 As Peter Levine puts it: ‘It is as if our instinctive survival energies are all dressed up with no place to go’.